loveLove-love/JPJC_Coursemology/README.md

 ## Notes!!!!:
 - MCQ question answers not provided
-- Print functions not included as coursemology read directly from you code
+- Print functions not included as coursemology read directly from your code
 - Do add in the print function to run the code yourself on IDLE